 Are there any other costs?
 Is there anything I need to bring?

-None.
-Just any materials for taking notes and working through exercises online/offline as needed.
+No other costs.
+You will only need materials for taking notes and working through exercises as needed.

 When I've finished, what course can I do next?